 — Older leaves become yellow or partly yellow;

-— The oldest of them may even get completely dry being yellow in colour too;
+— The oldest of them may even get completely dry being yellow in color too;

-— The veins (the vascular tissue) may get more of the red colour; Check the back side of the leaves too, sometimes they start from there on the early stage of the problem;
+— The veins (the vascular tissue) may get more of the red color; Check the back side of the leaves too, sometimes they start there in the early stage of the problem;

 — Younger leaves can also contain yellow areas;

-These all the above indicate that the nitrogen is low and you need to add it.
-Nitrogen fertilisers is the easy thing widely available everywhere.
+All the above indicates that the nitrogen is low, and you need to add it.
+Nitrogen fertilizers is an easy thing widely available everywhere.
 This is the basic compound of the very basic N-P-K model, vital for all plants.
-Sea bird guano or animal blood may serve as the fast and the potent source of nitrogen for your plant.
+The sea bird guano or animal blood may serve as the fast and the potent source of nitrogen for your lovely potent marijuana plant.

 Intoxication of Nitrogen for Cannabis plants

-— Big and a lot of leaves but they all appear weak and react any stress badly;
+— Big and a lot of leaves, but they all appear weak and react to stress badly;

-— Such plants are abnormally often attacked by pests and deceases, and quite badly in the result comparing to the normal healthy plant;
+— Such marijuana plants are abnormally often attacked by pests and diseases, and quite badly in the result compared to the normal healthy marijuana plant;

 — Underdeveloped weak roots;

-— Week and too plastic stems and branches;
+— Week and also plastic stems and branches;

 — Leaves may become brown and even fall;

-— Slow grow or even sudden stop of any grow;
+— Slow growth or even sudden stop of any growth;

-— Dark leafs more blue than usual (well, they are still green but with certain blue component in the colour);
+— Dark leafs more blue than usual (well, they are still green but with certain blue component in the color);

 — Low height of the plants in general;